There has been much progress in speaker design and room ratios. We have updated this blog to reflect those changes. Updated on October 18, 2019

 The speaker size vs room size debate has been going on for years.
 About the only thing everyone can agree upon is that they both must be considered together.
 Just like listening and speaker positions have their one or two spots that will work in any given sized room, speaker size and room size must be matched so that one is not interfering with the other.
 Rather than plugging information into a speaker room size calculator, let’s take a look at why the dimensions of the room are so important.

-So I made this video to help give you a clearer understanding of this issue.
+I made this video to help give you a clearer understanding of this issue.

-If the low frequency driver diameter is too large for the room, you just compound the room modal issues.
-If the low frequency driver is too small, you leave your musical presentation anemic when it comes to bass attack and decay.
+If the low-frequency driver diameter is too large for the room, you just compound the room modal issues.
+If the low-frequency driver is too small, you leave your musical presentation anemic when it comes to bass attack and decay.
 The speaker and room size relationship is also the most misunderstood relationship when it comes to small room acoustics, especially in my experience, among Audiophiles.
 You must watch the physical size of your loudspeaker and make sure it will not only physically fit but also acoustically fit into your room.

 What Is The Correct Ratio of Speaker to Room Size?

 Floor And Ceiling Reflections